Transverse momentum asymmetry in the semi-inclusive electron positron annihilation process: Theoretical framework

 \subsection{Hadronic tensor in the parton model}

-Hadronic tensor contains non-perturbative information and can be calculated in terms of the structure functions \cite{Yang:2017sxz,Yang:2022mmh}.
+The hadronic tensor contains nonperturbative information and can be calculated in terms of the structure functions \cite{Yang:2017sxz,Yang:2022mmh}.
 Given that our focus is on transverse momentum effects and twist-3 FFs, we do not introduce structure functions and instead restrict the analysis to calculation within the parton model framework.

 At the tree level of perturbative QCD, the hadronic tensor can be expressed as

 after using collinear expansion \cite{Wei:2016far}.
 Here $j$ and $c$ denote the number of gluons and cut positions, respectively. $W^{(j,c)}_{\mu\nu}$ can be expressed by a trace of the collinear-expanded hard part and gauge invariant quark-$j$-gluon-quark correlator.
 The explicit expressions up to twist-3 are given by